Opening for 2020 - 2021

 Broward County has a population of over 1.7 million people.
-In 2014, over 3,000 cases were referred to the medical examiner’s office.
-Jurisdiction was accepted in over 1,700 cases, and performed over 900 medicolegal autopsies and over 600 external examinations, which range from natural to traumatic causes of death.
-The medical examiner’s office also approved over 6,000 cremations.
+In 2017, over 4,200 cases were referred to the medical examiner’s office.
+Jurisdiction was accepted in over 2,300 cases, and performed over 1,200 medicolegal autopsies and over 850 external examinations, which range from natural to traumatic causes of death.
+The medical examiner’s office also approved over 8,000 cremations.
 The fellow will be expected to perform between 200 and 250 autopsies, will be responsible for the final report, death certification, and to seek assistance as needed.
-The fellow will be mentored by six forensic pathologists and will have the opportunity to consult with specialists in areas such as neuropathology, forensic odontology, cardiac pathology, and the forensic anthropology department with University of Florida.
+The fellow will be mentored by experienced board certified pathologists who have practiced in various offices across the country and the world for the United States military.
+The fellow will have the opportunity to consult with specialists in areas such as neuropathology, forensic odontology, cardiac pathology, and the forensic anthropology department with University of Florida.
 The fellow will have the opportunity to spend two-weeks with the in-house forensic toxicology laboratory, attend and participate in Morbidity and Mortality (M&M) conferences with three local level one trauma centers, attend and participate in child death review meetings at two children’s hospital.
 There will be opportunities to communicate with families, law enforcement, attorneys, health professionals and other interested parties; participate in community emergency preparedness and various death review processes; provide testimony and expert opinions and participate in resident and medical student education.
-During the training period the fellow will develop skills in forensic photography, chain of custody and evidence collection, interpretation of postmortem laboratory testing, and identification of remains.
+During the training period, the fellow will develop skills in forensic photography, chain of custody and evidence collection, interpretation of postmortem laboratory testing, and identification of remains.
 The fellow is encouraged to conduct a research project and present a paper or poster at a national forensic meeting.

 Applicants must have graduated from an accredited school of medicine or osteopathy and be Board certified or eligible in AP or AP/CP by the start of the fellowship term.
-They must obtain an unrestricted medical license in the State of Florida.
+They must obtain an unrestricted medical license or a medical doctor in-training license in the State of Florida.
 A valid driver’s license is also required.

 The fellow will be an employee of Broward County.
-The salary for this position ranges $80,000.00-$100,000.00.
+The salary for this position ranges $100,000.00-$120,000.00.
 Benefits include: Educational expense fund for one national forensic conference and one local forensic conference.
-Vacation, private office space, use of laptop computer, cell phone, and microscope.
+Vacation, office space, use of laptop computer, and microscope.
 Health, dental, life insurance and Florida Retirement System options with Special Risk Plan.

 Added Bonus: No state income tax and no snow, ice or blizzards!